hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

-This API allows you to send departure and arrival movement notifications to the New Computerised Transit System (NCTS).
-You can also retrieve messages sent from the Office of Departure and Office of Destination.
+This API allows testers to inject departure and arrival movement notifications as if they came from the Office of Departure and Office of Destination via the New Computerised Transit System (NCTS).

-Further details of the User Restricted Authentication are given on the [Authorisation](/api-documentation/docs/authorisation) page.
+Further details of the User Application Restricted Authentication are given on the [Authorisation](/api-documentation/docs/authorisation) page.

 For more information about how to develop your own client applications, including example clients for this API,